VLCTechHub/VLCTechHub-site/CONTRIBUTING.md

 2. Introduce your changes following the syntax guidelines:

 - Two spaces, no tabs
-- Follow the conventions you already see in the code
+- Follow the conventions you already see in the code or run the linter for extra help.

-3. Commit your changes
+`yarn run lint-warn` will list the offenses, if any. `yarn run lint-fix` will automatically fix the offenses.

+3. Commit your changes.
+This repo uses a pre-commit to list all the offenses (in warning mode).

 4. Pushe to your fork and create a pull request.
 Provide an explanation about why you have done those changes.